What is Sensitive Data?

 Special care must be taken when sending any sensitive data via email.
 First of all, if you can avoid sending sensitive data via email that is preferable.
 However, for many of us sending sensitive data via email is part of your job and hard to avoid.
 So, here are two options for sending non-critical sensitive data.

 Option 1: CRES Service

 IU has a CRES (Cisco Registered Envelope Service) encryption service that is extremely simple to use.
-All you have to do is put the word "confidential" in the subject of the message and that's it.
+All you have to do is put "[Secure Message]" (including the square brackets but not the double quotes) in the subject of the message and that's it.
 It doesn't get much easier than that!
 The way this works is as follows: